robertialenti/Bike-Share/README.md

 # Impact of the REV on Montreal's Bike Share Program

 This project aims to assess how the development of the Reseau Express Velo (REV) - a recently built network of high-quality bike infrastructure in Montreal's central neighborhoods - impacted usage of the city's bikeshare program, Bixi.
-I employ a difference-in-differences research design, comparing outcomes for Bixi stations located by the REV to those located farther away, to causally assess the REV's impact on bikesharing.
+I employ a difference-in-differences research design, comparing outcomes for Bixi stations located by the REV to those located farther away, to assess the REV's impact on bikesharing.
 Outcomes include average weekly ridership, average trip duration, and average trip distance.
 You can read more about the REV [here](https://montreal.ca/articles/le-rev-un-reseau-express-velo-4666).

 ## Context
 In 2019, Valerie Plante, Mayor of Montreal and leader of Projet Montreal, announced that the city would be undertaking a project to build more, higher-quality bike infrastructure across the city, beginning in its central neighborhoods.
 This would include the construction of new, wide, well sign-posted, and protected bike lanes with synchronized street lights to help Montrealers more comfortably and safely traverse large distances.
 These paths would also be prioritized for snow clearing in winter, making them usable year-round.